Republic F-84G Thunderjet

 In the bays, adequate moulded details are provided.

 The decals are very thin, ensure to position each decal in the correct place at once as much as possible to avoid cracking the decal.
-I used ample amounts of decal setting, like that of DACO.
-The wing tip tank decals did not fit 100%, so some retouching was needed with gloss red paint.
+Although I used ample amounts of decal setting of DACO , the wing tip tank decals did not fit 100%, so some retouching was needed with gloss red paint.
 Also, the "blue" had to be painted in many places.
-Note that several pain manufacturers have the special Thunderbird colurs in their range.

 The canopy has framing and this was made from aluminium foil strips cut from BARE METAL FOIL with a very sharp scalp.
 Note also the circular shape.